History – Cochenille Design Studio

 Our mission is to develop software for Textile Artists and Crafts people which is sophisticated, yet easy to use.
 The company’s goal is to blend computers and textiles/crafts in a creative and simple to use manner.
 Cochenille believes in providing good service and follow-up technical support.

 Currently, I oversee all development at Cochenille.
-I also teach as a Professor of Fashion at Mesa College, in San Diego, California.
-There, I oversee the Fashion Computer lab, and have developed all the computer design courses at the college.
+I also teach part-time as a Professor of Fashion at Mesa College, in San Diego, California.

-At Cochenille, you will generally deal with myself or Melisa Farnsworth.
-We have an assortment of people who assist us at tradeshows including Sarah, Carol, plus others.
+At Cochenille, you will generally deal with myself.
+We have an assortment of people who assist us at trade shows including Sarah, Carol, plus others.
 Kurt Bigler is our primary programmer, and he is a wizard.
 He can make software do things most others can’t.